 - Serve as communications liaison with institutional supporters.

-- Provide leadership with Event Chairs, Board Committees, and Events and Development Associate on planning and implementing fundraising and cultivation events, including:
+- Provide leadership with Event Chairs, Board Committees, and Events Manager & Development Associate on planning and implementing fundraising and cultivation events, including:

 - Annual Education Luncheon (fall).